-180. The Commission in this order, while truing up of the tariff for the period 2014-19, had approved annual design energy of 237 MUs in respect of the generating station.
+182. The Commission has, in this order, while truing up of tariff for the period 2014-19, approved the annual design energy of 9.97 MU in respect of the generating station.
 The same has been considered for the generating station, for the period 2019-24.
+However, the Petitioner is directed to review the design energy and submit the same for consideration and final decision of the Commission.